 - SAT: 1000 (Combined score, taken prior to 1 April 1995)

 - SAT I: 1100 (Combined score, taken from 1 April 1995 to 31 March 2005)

 - SAT: 1100 (Combination of Critical Reading and Math, taken after 31 March 2005

 - ACT: 23 (Composite)

 - Program-Specific Requirements:

-- Selectees enlist in the Coast Guard in pay grade E-3 with a four year active-duty obligation and a four-year inactive reserve obligation.
+- Selectees enlist in the CG in pay grade E-3 with a four year active duty obligation and a four-year inactive Reserve obligation.

-- At OCS graduation, CSPI members will be discharged from their enlisted status and commissioned as an O-1 (ensign) Coast Guard officer (reserve commission) with an initial three-year active-duty obligation.
+- At OCS graduation, CSPI members will be discharged from their enlisted status and commissioned as an O-1 (Ensign) Coast Guard officer with an initial three-year active-duty obligation.

 If you are ready to apply, you must visit the “Plan Your Next Move to become an Active Duty Coast Guard Officer” page and follow the application process, which includes downloading the application checklist.